FAQ

 Where can I learn more about the original manuscripts?

-We provide a curated list of academic and educational resources on our Resources page, including links to digital manuscript collections, scholarly articles, and museums that house original papyrus manuscripts.
+We provide a curated list of academic and educational resources on our Resources page, including links to digital manuscript collections and museums.